caozhichongchong/QuickVariants/README.md

 #### OUTPUT FORMATS:
 Summary by reference position, mutation, genome, and raw output are possible.
+- Options for output files, mutation counts, exclusion of non-mutations, and more.

 **Summary by reference position**:

-- Options for output files, mutation counts, exclusion of non-mutations, and more.
+- `--out-vcf <file>` output file to generate containing a description of mutation counts by position
+- `--vcf-exclude-non-mutations` if set, the output vcf file will exclude positions where no mutations were detected
+- `--distinguish-query-ends <fraction>` (default 0.1) In the output vcf file, we separately display which queries aligned at each position with <fraction> of the end of the query and which didn't.

-**Summary by mutation**:
+**Summary by mutation**

-- Includes options for listing mutations, detecting indels, and setting thresholds for various features.
+- `--out-mutations <file>` output file to generate listing the mutations of the queries compared to the reference genome

+- `--distinguish-query-ends <fraction>` (default 0.1) When detecting indels, only consider the middle <fraction> of each query

+- `--snp-threshold <min total depth> <min supporting depth fraction>` (default 5, 0.9) The minimum total depth and minimum supporting depth fraction required at a position to report it as a point mutation

+- `--indel-start-threshold <min total depth> <min supporting depth fraction>` (default 1, 0.8) The minimum total (middle) depth and minimum supporting depth fraction required at a position to report it as the start of an insertion or deletion

+- `--indel-continue-threshold <min total depth> <min supporting depth fraction>` (default 1, 0.7) The minimum total (middle) depth and minimum supporting depth fraction required at a position to report it as a continuation of an insertion or deletion
+- `--indel-threshold <min total depth> <min supporting depth fraction>` Alias for --indel-start-threshold <min total depth> <min supporting depth frequency> and --indel-continue-threshold <min total depth> <min supporting depth frequency>

-**Summary by genome**:
+**Summary by genome**

-- `--out-refs-map-count <file>`: Output file to summarize the number of reads mapped to each combination of references.
+- `--out-refs-map-count <file>` the output file to summarize the number of reads mapped to each combination of references

-**Raw output**:
+**Raw output**

-- Includes options for SAM format and unaligned reads, as well as verbosity settings for debugging.
+- `--out-sam <file>` the output file in SAM format

+- `--out-unaligned <file>` output file containing unaligned reads.
+Must have a .fasta or .fastq extension

+- `--no-output` if no output is requested, skip writing output rather than throwing an error

+#### Debugging

+- `-v, --verbose` output diagnostic information

+- `-vv` more diagnostic information

+- `--verbosity-auto` set verbosity flags dynamically and automatically based on the data and alignment

-Multiple output formats may be specified during a single run.
+Multiple output formats may be specified during a single run; for example:

+- `--out-sam` out.sam --out-unaligned out.fastq

 #### OTHER:

-- `--num-threads <count>`: Number of threads to use for processing.
+- `--num-threads <count>` number of threads to use at once for processing.
+Higher values will run more quickly on a system that has that many CPUs available.

 ### Additional Scripts and Models
 The `benchmark_scripts` folder contains code used to construct the benchmark dataset, filter SNPs and indels in VCF files, and analyze VCF files.